-You can download a free pdf of this post by clicking on the button below:
+You can download a free sound insulation pdf of this post by clicking on the button below:

 As we have considered in a previous article, sound can have an impact on our physical and mental well being.
 Surveys have indicated that 50% of people find their home in some way unsatisfactory because of noise intrusion – this includes people living in new homes built to modern building standards.
 It is an important consideration when designing buildings that we consider the sound quality of our built environment.
 Unwanted sound is perceived as a nuisance and can cause a number of emotional effects.